mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 Reference can be found in respective datasheet.
 Some usefull info are summarized below:

-### Butterfly board ###
-The Butterfly is a board developped by Tlera Corp (Kris Winer and his associate Thomas Roell).
-See comments [here](https://www.tindie.com/products/TleraCorp/butterfly-stm32l433-development-board/)
-It requires to install custom board libraries (via the board manager in the Arduino IDE).
-Download .zip from [Thomas Roell GitHub](https://github.com/GrumpyOldPizza/arduino-STM32L4).

 ### Sensor output format ###
 Since we do computations using CMSIS arm_math library that handles q15_t numbers, it is convenient to store sensor output as q15_t numbers or variant (eg q4.11).
 Basically, it means that we convert sensor output to a 16bit long format, either by droping the lest significant bits (>>) or by adding some that are equal to 0 (cast to int16_t then move bits to the left (<<)).